Maximizing Purity and Heralding Efficiency of Type-I Down-Converted Photons Using Beam Focal Parameters: SPDC Source Figures of Merit

 To begin, we introduce Hermite-Gauss mode functions given by

 where

-$H_n(u)$ is a Hermite polynomial, and $W(z)$ is the $z$-dependent beam radius in the nonlinear crystal, defined as the $1/e$ field radius.
+where $R(z)$ is the radius of curvature of the beam's wavefront, $\zeta$ is the Guoy phase, $H_n(u)$ is a Hermite polynomial, and $W(z)$ is the $z$-dependent beam radius in the nonlinear crystal, defined as the $1/e$ field radius.
 We consider all modes to lie in the $yz$-plane, so while $x$ is the same for all modes, $y$ and $z$ are different for each ($z$ being that mode's propagation direction).
 The minimum beam radius $W_0$ (the `beam waist') is related to the Rayleigh range through the relation $z_r=\pi W_0^2/\lambda$, where $\lambda$ is the vacuum wavelength.
 We assume that the beam waists for all three modes are at the center of the crystal so that the waist for other positions is given by $W(z)=W_0\sqrt{1+(z/z_r)^2}$.

-We focus on the case where $z_r \gg L$, appropriate for thin crystals often used when pumping with short-pulse laser light needed to obtain high $\mathcal{P}$.
-Under this assumption, we can take $k(x^2+y^2)/R \sim 0$ and the Guoy phase $\zeta \sim 0$, which greatly simplifies evaluating the integral in Eq.~(\ref{Eq:psi}).
-Working in the thin-crystal regime also allows us to consider the beam radii to be at their minima throughout the length of the crystal, such that for the $j$-mode (where $j=s\textrm{, }i\textrm{, or }p$), $W_j(z)=W_{0,j}$.
+We focus on the case where $z_r \gg L$, appropriate for thin crystals often used when pumping with short-pulse laser light that we need to obtain high $\mathcal{P}$.
+Under this assumption, we can take $k(x^2+y^2)/R(z) \sim 0$ and the Guoy phase $\zeta \sim 0$, which greatly simplifies evaluating the integral in Eq.~(\ref{Eq:psi}).
+Working in the thin-crystal regime also allows us to consider the beam radii to be at their minima throughout the length of the crystal, so that $W_j(z)=W_{0,j}$ for the $j$-mode (where $j=s\textrm{, }i\textrm{, or }p$).

 The geometry of the fundamental Gaussian modes of the pump beam and the collecting optics are shown in Fig.~\ref{fig:setup}.
 The emission angle $\theta_s$ ($\theta_i$) for the signal (idler) beam is greatly exaggerated for illustrative purposes.
-We consider emission angles so small that all modes essentially overlap in the crystal.
+We consider emission angles so small that all modes overlap in the crystal (to within a negligible cross-sectional area mismatch).
 The crystal cut angle is not shown to keep the figure simple; the crystal axis differs from the $z$-axis by the cut angle for the uniaxial crystal considered here.